mozilla/gecko-dev/dom/docs/ipc/jsactors.rst

 Here, we're declaring that class ``PluginParent`` (here, a subclass of ``JSWindowActorParent``) is defined and exported from module ``PluginParent.sys.mjs``.
 That's all we have to say for the parent (main process) side of things.

 .. note::
-    It's not sufficient to just add a new .jsm file to the actors subdirectories.
+    It's not sufficient to just add a new .sys.mjs file to the actors subdirectories.
 You also need to update the ``moz.build`` files in the same directory to get the ``resource://`` linkages set up correctly.

 Let's look at the second chunk: